Home › Forums › Module 2 Forum › Vision

 Intersectionality: There is growing recognition of the intersectionality of disability with other aspects of identity, such as race, gender, and socioeconomic status, leading to more nuanced advocacy and policies.

-Sustainable Development Goals (SDGs): The SDGs include specific targets related to reducing inequalities and promoting inclusion for all, reflecting a global commitment to these ideals.
+Sustainable Development Goals (SDGs): The SDGs include specific targets related to reducing inequalities and promoting inclusion for all, reflecting a global commitment to these ideals.- This topic was modified 6 months ago by [email protected].